All You Need To Know About HTTP Security Headers In WordPress

 4. X-XSS-Protection

-This security header enables the Cross-site scripting (XSS) filter built into most recent web browsers.
+This security header enables the Cross-site scripting (XSS) filter built into the most recent web browsers.
 It’s usually enabled by default anyway, so the role of this header is to re-enable the filter for this particular website if the user turns it off.

 Also Read: Most Popular Brands That Are Using WordPress